jTuokkola/clean-format-convert/README.md

-# refineCSV
+# clean-format-convert
-A configurable tool for cleaning csv datasets with regular expressions and optionally transforming them into sqlite database files.
+A simple tool for cleaning, validating and converting datasets for multiple formats.

 Potential project for my studies.
-Trying to figure out if there is any real use case to this.